Hotlines for Couples

 • Parenting stress.
 Differences in parenting style or challenges with children’s behavior can divide even close couples.

-• The Mental Health Hotline is available 24-7 at (866) 903‑3787.
+• The Mental Health Hotline is available 24/7 at 866-903-3787.

-Free and National Resources for Marriage and Relationship Counseling
+Free and National Resources for Relationship Support

 Even if you can’t afford private therapy or need something today, reputable services and support lines are available.